Urban legends about drugs: Embalming fluid

 A commonly held misconception is that phencyclidine (PCP, angel dust) is the same as (or is synthesized from) embalming fluid.
 Some people, believing this myth, have actually attempted to smoke cigarettes or cannabis dipped in real embalming fluid (i.e. formaldehyde), which is highly toxic.
 Conversely, some users of PCP-laced cannabis believe (and are often told) that it contains embalming fluid proper and not PCP, or that the slang term "dust" really means embalming fluid proper.
-Sometimes, the two substances are even mixed together, in a further ostension of this legend.
-The combination might be called "fry", "wet", "illy", "sherm", "worm", "water-water", "amp", "dust(ed)", or other names.
+Sometimes, the two substances are even mixed together, in a further ostension of this legend.Illegal drug users dip into embalming fluid By Douglass Dowty / The Post-Standard August 3, 2009 The combination might be called "fry", "wet", "illy", "sherm", "worm", "water-water", "amp", "dust(ed)", or other names.

 Rodney King was on PCP at the time of his 1991 beating and arrest

 The Rodney King police beating case in Los Angeles was a source of much controversy and outrage, as well as urban legends.
 Because King resisted arrest, with several officers needed to subdue him, he was assumed to be on PCP at the time due to its reputation for inciting violent and unpredictable behavior coupled with an inability to feel pain (often misinterpreted as "superhuman" strength).
-However, toxicology results show that the only drugs found in his system were alcohol and traces of marijuana.
+However, toxicology results showed that the only drugs found in his system were alcohol and traces of marijuana."Chapter 1: The Rodney King Beating ."
+Report of the Independent Commission on the Los Angeles Police Department: p.
+8. 1991.